PLEASE NOTE: As of May 2023, I am not taking on new clients for the time being.

 We will explore how to broaden your web of connections to help you along this path you are on.
 We will be honest about the systems and conditions that surround you and impact the options you have and find ways to help you move toward your vision for what comes next.

 I am committed to equity and inclusion and I shape my work to support your needs and honor your experiences.
-I am LGBTQ+ affirming, engaged in anti-racist efforts and ongoing learning and action to dismantle systems of oppression.
+I am LGBTQ+ affirming, engaged in anti-racist efforts, and committed to ongoing learning and action to dismantle systems of oppression.
 I strive to create experiences that are accessible for disabled folks.
 I know I can always do better and will respond proactively to guidance when I fall short of my convictions.

 Subscribe below to receive occasional updates from Betwixt including new offerings, events and resources.
 I will never share your information with others.

-My work with people through periods of change, including with people who are dying, is informed by a belief that we can all "thrive" in this space between what was and what will be.
+My work with people through periods of change, including with people who are dying, is informed by a belief that we can all thrive in this space between what was and what will be.

 Sometimes, though, words like "thrive" are perceived as a requirement that you be happy, hopeful and upbeat through an entire change process or that you can never admit to being scared, confused, frustrated or overwhelmed.
 That's not the case with me.